 Stitching is one of the most important aspects to consider how well a product is made.
 It should be thick and heavy with no loose threads, a real sign the product is built to last.
 A quality piece will also have a burnish or paint around the edges to help seal and protect it so moisture can’t leak in.

 Check that any buckles, zips, handles and locks on your item are also heavy-duty.
 Quality handmade leather goods will feel sturdy.
-The finish on any fittings or attachments should also be clean and smooth, with clean stitching along the edges.
+The finish on any fittings or attachments should also be clean and smooth to ensure your piece grows old gracefully.